Special Report: 3 Gold ETFs to Buy and Hold Forever

 These early-stage mining and exploration companies are generally busy searching for new deposits of gold.
 They often trade as penny stocks until they strike it rich (or shut their doors).

-ETF investors have three choices of junior mining funds: the VanEck Vectors Junior Gold Miners ETF (NYSE: GDXJ), the Sprott Junior Gold Miners ETF (NYSE: SDGJ), and the Global X Gold Explorers ETF (NYSE: GOEX).
+ETF investors have three choices of junior mining funds: the VanEck Vectors Junior Gold Miners ETF (NYSE: GDXJ), the Sprott Junior Gold Miners ETF (NYSE: SGDJ), and the Global X Gold Explorers ETF (NYSE: GOEX).

 This is one case where the largest of the bunch, the VanEck Vectors Junior Gold Miners ETF (NYSE: GDXJ) takes the cake.
+It doesn’t quite have the lowest expense ratio of the bunch; its 0.52% fee is a couple points higher than the Sprott ETF.

 VanEck’s management also has a proven track record of picking winners from this volatile sector.
-That’s why its junior mining ETF has smashed the competition over the last year…

 These three categories of gold investments — bullion, miners, and junior miners — are all easier to hold for the long term in ETF form.
 And as a newly-minted Energy and Capital subscriber, you deserve to own the best ETFs available for each of these categories.